- -10%

 Keep your Fiddle Leaf Fig in a warm environment with temperatures between 65-75°F (18-24°C).
 Avoid exposing it to drafts or sudden temperature fluctuations.
 With proper care, your Fiddle Leaf Fig can become a stunning focal point in your home, adding a touch of elegance and greenery to any room.
 Enjoy watching it grow and thrive!

-The Snake Plant, scientifically known as Sansevieria trifasciata (formerly classified under...
+The Dwarf Snake Plant, scientifically known as Sansevieria trifasciata, is a compact variety...

 The term "Silver Yucca" is commonly used to refer to a variety of yucca plants with silvery or...